Epistimio/orion/docs/src/tutorials/huggingface.rst

 Notice here how the arguments that are not defined will be set at ``None``, which will be overridden by default values or not used at all.
-This serves as a replacement for parsing arguments in the command line, but is integrated with Orion, which makes the usability really good.
+This serves as a replacement for parsing arguments in the command line, but is integrated with Orion, which makes it more practical to manage search spaces of hyperparameters.

 .. literalinclude:: /../../examples/huggingface/config.yaml
   :language: yaml